FarzanHajian/DirectMapper/README.md

 .
 .
 ```
-Global *ToString* rule is a special global to that is applied when a value must be mapped to a string data type and there is no specific and global rule found.
+The global **ToString** rule is a special global to that is applied when a value must be mapped to a string data type and there is no type-specific and global rule available.

 ```csharp
 DMapper.BuildGlobalRules()